I’ve learned to recognise the tropes

 whose witness we suckle, whose wit we imbibe

-Less do we ponder parts of the world
+do we ponder swathes of the world

-where flags of our Father, and fathers unfurled;
+where flags of our Father, and fathers, unfurled,

 that followed the sea lanes like faltering birds